 Over the weekend, themed laboratory activities and guided itineraries allow young and old to get lost in the Museum Rooms and immerse themselves in the sparkling world of jewels, discovering their functions and meanings.

-The Museum preserves some "magical" jewels, amulets and talismans that span centuries but keep their power intact.
-In the laboratory, you can create a prodigious amulet to hang around your neck and keep in your pocket or bag.
-Those who wish can bring tiny objects with them to personalize their talisman.
+For many peoples and throughout history, certain pieces of jewellery always had incredible power.
+They are capable of protecting the wearer, attracting happiness and health, and chasing away what creates malaise or sadness.
+The Museum preserves some “magical” jewellery, amulets and talismans that span centuries but retain their power intact.
+In the workshop, you can create your own prodigious amulet to hang around your neck, keep in your pocket or purse.
+Those who wish can bring along tiny items to personalize their talisman.

 Designing a jewel, choosing the materials, combining them, cutting them, and shaping them, requires study and great experience.
 In the museum, we will be inspired by the jewels on display to understand how important the chosen theme and the project are, even before the actual realization.
 Nature, art, architecture, history... there are many sources of inspiration.